-Ephrem is a senior consultant in Kalles Group’s cybersecurity and risk management practice.
-He provides complex technical project leadership expertise and specializes in building enterprise IAM solutions for our clients.
+Ephrem is a senior consultant in our cybersecurity and risk management community.
+He provides complex technical project leadership expertise and specializes in building enterprise IAM solutions for clients.

 What tools do businesses use to manage their identities and accesses?

-The tool(s) enterprises use to manage their identities and accesses to resources vary greatly from a home grown solution to a wide selection of third party packaged solutions.
-Depending on the size of the enterprise in question, for major organizations, the home-grown IAM solution is becoming a less reasonable choice everyday.
-This is mainly due to the overhead in maintaining and maturing a home-grown solution compared to the cost associated with getting a packaged solution and the automatic gains in industry standards and best practices.
-Today, there are several packaged options out on the market for enterprises to evaluate and choose the IAM solution that best fits their needs.
-Most of the prominent software companies have their hands on IAM solutions such as, Oracle, IBM, Microsoft, NetIQ, SAP, Sailpoint, RSA, and CA Technologies.
-For the purpose of this article, I will provide my personal take on one of the IAM products by CA Technologies, CA Identity Manager.
-In their January 2015 edition, Gartner placed CA Technologies in “VISIONARIES” magic quadrant for their IAM products.
+The tool(s) enterprises use to manage their identities and access to resources vary greatly from a homegrown solution to a wide selection of third-party packaged solutions.
+Depending on the size of the enterprise, the home-grown IAM solution is becoming a less reasonable choice every day for major organizations.
+This is mainly due to the overhead in maintaining and maturing a home-grown solution compared to the cost of getting a packaged solution and the automatic gains in industry standards and best practices.
+Today, enterprises have several packaged options to evaluate and choose the IAM solution that best fits their needs.
+Most prominent software companies have their hands on IAM solutions, such as Oracle, IBM, Microsoft, NetIQ, SAP, Sailpoint, RSA, and CA Technologies.
+For this article, I will provide my take on one of the IAM products by CA Technologies, CA Identity Manager.
+In their January 2017 edition, Gartner placed CA Technologies in the “LEADERS” magic quadrant for their IAM products.

 What is a CA Identity Manager?

-Another incredible framework worthy of mentioning that CA Identity Manager offers is Policy Xpress, a platform that lets customers to write business logic within a web-based user interface without necessarily having a software programmer background.
-However, this flexibility that the product offers can sometimes be a cause for defeating behaviors, hence why I mentioned “carefully” earlier.
+Another incredible framework that CA Identity Manager offers is Policy Xpress, a platform that lets customers write business logic within a web-based user interface without necessarily having a software programmer background.
+However, the product’s flexibility can sometimes cause defeating behaviors, so I mentioned “carefully” earlier.
 It is not uncommon to see some organizations either completely avoid doing any custom work to aid the tool or get too excited about the flexibility and custom-do everything to a point where the tool is not recognizable.
-As with everything else, it is a matter of finding the right balance; in my view CA Identity Manager offers too much flexibility to a point where unaware customers might trip themselves up by making it impossible for the vendor to continue to provide support.
-However, many features such as the self-service functionalities, password reset and account unlock, and updating preferred phone number are much less complicated to implement.
+As with everything else, it is a matter of finding the right balance; in my view, CA Identity Manager offers too much flexibility to a point where unaware customers might trip themselves up by making it impossible for the vendor to continue to provide support.
+However, many features, such as the self-service functionalities, password reset and account unlock, and updating preferred phone numbers, are much less complicated to implement.